Tooth Extractions

 When Do Patients Need Tooth Extractions?

-A tooth extraction is a common dental procedure which your trusted dentist in Anderson, SC can perform.
-Teeth are most often removed as the result of an injury, but other circumstances which may require the removal of one or more teeth may include:
+A tooth extraction is a common dental procedure and something our Anderson, SC dentist performs in our office.
+Some of the circumstances that could require the removal of one or more teeth include:

 Solving “Crowded Mouth” Problems